 Studying Portuguese at Iowa helps students develop their Portuguese language skills while studying the literature and culture of Portugal, Brazil, and other Portuguese-speaking countries (including Mozambique, Angola, Cape Verde, Guinea-Bissau, São Tome and Principe, and East Timor).

-Students majoring in Portuguese may go on to graduate study in areas such as Luso-Brazilian literature, comparative literature, Latin American studies, or linguistics.
-A Portuguese major is a good complement to a major in another world language or to certificate programs such as the Certificate in International Business or the Certificate in Latin American Studies.
+Students in Portuguese may go on to graduate study in areas such as Luso-Brazilian literature, comparative literature, Latin American studies, or linguistics.
+A Portuguese minor is a good complement to a major in another world language or to certificate programs such as the Certificate in International Business or the Certificate in Latin American Studies.

 Information

-Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
+Iowa graduates have a 96 percent job/grad school placement rate within six months of graduation.
 Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 In addition to more than 500 student organizations, Iowa students choose from more than 100 study abroad programs and multiple undergraduate research opportunities.